hiteshhhh007/CNS-RAG/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or add an actual LICENSE file).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---